-CTE S CTE Standards and Benchmarks 18.0 Identify and perform hair shaping (cutting).
+CTE St CTE Standards and Benchmarks Identify and perform hair shaping (cutting).
 Identify and analyze spheres and dimensional shapes using visualization.
-I which geometric shapes can be combined, subdivided and changed in performing haircuts on a manikin or client.
-Com understanding of factors that influence the determination of strategies necessary to meet individual client needs.
-The s to: 18.01 Select and utilize hair cutting implements and techniques using scissors, razors, clippers, texturizing implements, and utilizing universal precautions.
+Illustrate ways in which geometric shapes can be combined, subdivided and changed in performing haircuts on a manikin or client.
+Communicate an understanding of factors that influence the determination of strategies necessary to meet individual client needs The student will be able to: 17.01 Select and utilize hair cutting implements and techniques using scissors, razors, clippers, texturizing implements, and utilizing universal precautions.
 Select proper implements, identify implement parts, and utilize implements properly by using knowledge of hair structure and condition of the hair.
-18.02 Make a decision using active listening and knowledge of hair to determine desired implementation and results.
+17.02 Make a decision using active listening and knowledge of hair to determine desired implementation and results.
 Divide the head into sections according to head structure of client for desired haircut (dry/wet).
 Use appropriate elevation and proceed with hair cut to obtain desired results, (solid form, graduated, layered, over-directed and combinations thereof).
-18.03 Edge and clean neckline using the bone structure of the head and texture of the hair to the appropriate shape and length, using the razor, clipper or scissors.
-18.04 Check completed haircut for blends by analyzing the relationship between the hair remaining on the client's head to the stature of the client using the different degree of elevation of hair.
-18.05 Decontaminate and maintain cutting implements using appropriately mixed chemicals (EPA approved and hospital grade) and following the manufacturer's directions and the procedure for decontamination of tools per Chapter 61G5-22.005, F.A.C.
+17.03 Edge and clean neckline using the bone structure of the head and texture of the hair to the appropriate shape and length, using the razor, clipper or scissors.
+17.04 Check completed haircut for blends by analyzing the relationship between the hair remaining on the client's head to the stature of the client using the different degree of elevation of hair.
+17.05 Decontaminate and maintain cutting implements using appropriately mixed chemicals (EPA approved and hospital grade) and following the manufacturer's directions and the procedure for decontamination of tools per Chapter 61G5-22.005, F.A.C.